 An array of nano-pillar LEDs was simulated by means of finite-difference time-domain (FDTD) method.
-The open access software, MEEP, was used as FDTD engine and an additional function for transforming a near field to the far-field was written in Matlab.
-The example of the results is shown on the image on the right.
+The open access software (MEEP) was used as FDTD engine.
+Additional functionality like near field to the far-field transformation was written in Matlab.
+The example of the simulation result along side with the real device measurements is shown on the right side image.

-- FDTD simulation of near-field above the LED device,
+- FDTD simulation of near-field above LED device,

-- transforming a near-field to the far field radiation pattern by means of dedicated Matlab function,
+- near-field to the far field radiation pattern transformation by dedicated Matlab functions,

-- simulation of an incoherent radiation done by adding multiple simulations for orthogonal dipoles,
+- simulation of an incoherent radiation, which was achieved by adding multiple simulations for orthogonal dipoles,

 - Bash scripting,

 - Parallel computation.